 Brain tumors, or neurological complications of other cancers, often have profound implications for patients and their families.
 Caring for patients with neuro-oncological disease is a complex task that requires input from many specialists.

 To meet these challenges, the Stanford Neuro-Oncology Program has developed an interdisciplinary team whose goals are the following:

 - To provide a specific and accurate diagnosis

 - To communicate to the patient and the patient's family the nature, treatment options, and possible outcomes of the disease

 - To offer both conventional and experimental treatments

 - To optimize the quality of each patient's life

 - To assist the patient and the patient's family in coping with the disease

-The Department maintains an active pediatric tumor practice at the Lucille Salter Packard Children's Hospital.
-Here, advanced multimodality therapy for a wide varienty of brain tumors in children is offered in a collaborative multidisciplinary Pediatric Neuro-Oncology Clinic.
+The Department maintains an active pediatric tumor practice at Stanford Children’s Health.
+Here, advanced multimodality therapy for a wide variety of brain tumors in children is offered in a collaborative multidisciplinary Pediatric Neuro-Oncology Clinic.

 Basic science research efforts within the Department include investigation of the following: